AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 * Comment on a system update
 * Ability to edit status, condition, commit date while commenting
 * Edit custom form
-* The "on behalf of < user  name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf. <!-- Replace this bullet with this, when re bring this back: The "on behalf of < user name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf was originally removed.
-It has been reinstated in October 2023.-->
+* The "on behalf of < user name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf was originally removed.
+It has been reinstated on October 19, 2023.
 * The "Ask for approval" option when you tag people while adding a comment to a document.

 >[!NOTE]